ianstormtaylor/slate/docs/general/contributing.md

 This will catch TypeScript, Prettier, and Eslint errors.

+## Running integration tests

+To run integrations with [cypress](https://github.com/cypress-io/cypress), first run `yarn start` to run the examples website, then run `yarn cypress:open` to open the cypress GUI.

 ## Testing Input Methods

 [Here's a helpful page](https://github.com/Microsoft/vscode/wiki/IME-Test) detailing how to test various input scenarios on Windows, Mac and Linux.